gsmith177/QuickStock-Rust/README.md

 This project is for CS4340 - Software Maintenance at UCCS.
-We chose to change an open source github project from Python to Rust (and some other things).
+We chose to change an open source github project from Python to Rust and we also implemented the frontend using React.

 ## Dependencies